hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/CorrelatedClusters-1.png" style="display: block; margin: auto;" />
+In this representation, 2 clusters (30) and (39) has been identified as statistically correlated with the provided numerical vector above a coefficient of correlation of 0.8 and with a p-value < 0.05.

 ## <a name="stat_function_classify_clustering_results"/> 4.4 Classification of Clustering Results

 The `classifyClusteringResults()` function takes a `Results` or `SPADEResults` object and classifies each cell cluster in different groups.
 Classification can be done based on phenotype profiles or enrichment profiles.
 This type of profile is specify using the `type` parameter wich take value "phenotype" or "enrichment".

-Differents classification methods are available among:
+Different classification methods are available among:

  * `hierarchical_h` (by default):
-This method performs a hierarchical clustering based on the Person correlation matrix and the resulting dendrogram is cutted at the specified height.
+This method performs a hierarchical clustering based on the Person correlation matrix and the resulting dendrogram is cut at the specified height.
 This heigth is a correlation threshold (a numeric double between 0 and 1 included, default is 0.7) provided using the `method.parameter` parameter.
  * `hierarchical_k`:
-This method also performs a hierarchical clustering based on the Person correlation matrix and the resulting dendrogram is cutted in order to return the desired number of classes.
+This method also performs a hierarchical clustering based on the Person correlation matrix and the resulting dendrogram is cut in order to return the desired number of classes.
 This number of classes must be provided as a numeric integer using the `method.parameter` parameter.
  * `k-means`:
 This method perform a k-means partition of the clusters based on the `kmeans()` function.
 The number of desired classes must be specify using the `method.parameter`.